PhiTux/schoco/README.md

 - Pupils directly see coding-homework when logging in and they can code, compile, run and test their homework completely online without the need of an offline installation of the JRE or any other software.
 - JUnit for automatic testing of the homework - the newest test-result (percent of how many JUnit-Tests passed successfully) of pupils is directly visible to the teacher.
 - Teachers can open pupils solutions with a single click and show/compare them at the beamer in the classroom without the necessity of sending directories or files.
+- After a configurable start-date, pupils can see the solution of the teacher and compare it with their own solution.
 - Pupils can only open their own project or homework - no possibility to open the homework-solution of your best buddy.
 That's first because of privacy-reasons and second to minimize copying from others.
-- No registration methods for pupils.
-Only teachers can register pupils who can be member of multiple courses.

 # Installation